 Freshly gathered Camellia Sinensis shoots are harvested and a method of withering, rolling fermenting and drying, produces the fine teas of India.
-Black tea makes up 98 percent of the world's international tea trade and is the familiar coloured tea, flavoured with a nuanced aroma and shouldn't have any bitterness.
-Green tea doesn't go through fermentation and the leaves are heated (roasted in an iron pan/wok or steamed) to prevent fermentation.
+Black tea makes up 98 percent of the world’s international tea trade and is the familiar colored tea, flavored with a nuanced aroma and shouldn’t have any bitterness.
+Green tea doesn’t go through fermentation and the leaves are heated (roasted in an iron pan/wok or steamed) to prevent fermentation.
 Green tea laves brew a pale greenish-yellow tea, which is milder and slightly bitter.

-During sorting or grading, tea acquires the colourful names that are used in the tea industry.
+During sorting or grading, tea acquires the colorful names that are used in the tea industry.
 They do not refer to the quality but to the size and appearance of the tea.
-There are two primary grades - leaf and broken leaf.
+There are two primary grades – leaf and broken leaf.

 - Leaf grades have larger leaves and are classified as Orange Pekoe and Pekoe.

 - Broken leaf grades: Broken Orange Pekoe and Broken Pekoe.

 Within the broken leaf type there are further divisions which include: